-Local arts agencies work to foster and support the arts in their communities.
+Local Arts Agencies work to foster and support the arts in their communities.
 Whether they take the form of councils, boards, committees, government entities or nonprofit organizations, they are at the heart of community arts participation and play an important role in advocating, encouraging and developing arts and cultural awareness.
 They frequently interface with local government, acting as a critical resource for community-building and raising the quality of life.
-For a list of local arts agencies in Utah, click HERE.

 Local Arts Agency Definition for the Utah Division of Arts & Museums

-In Utah, LAAs serve a single designated local municipality (either a city/town or county) and require a Local Arts Agency Designation Agreement that must be signed by both a Local Arts Agency representative and a municipality representative (mayor, council person, city/county administrator) to qualify for Utah Arts & Museums Local Arts Agency grants.
+In Utah, LAAs serve a designated local municipality (either a city/town or county) and require a Local Arts Agency Designation Agreement that must be signed by both a Local Arts Agency representative and a municipality representative (mayor, council person, city/county administrator) to qualify for Utah Arts & Museums Local Arts Agency grants.
 The designation is valid for two years, and the LAA must regularly perform three out of the ten activities outlined on the Designation Agreement.

 Typical activities of Local Arts Council include: